 Browse while you listen: images with relate to audio

-Rosanna is a serial entrepreneur with Bachelor of Science in Marketing Degree from Far Eastern University in Manila, Philippines.
+Rosanna is a serial entrepreneur with a Bachelor of Science in Marketing Degree from Far Eastern University in Manila, Philippines.
 She had worked and lived in the Middle East and Europe before immigrating to Canada in 1996.
-Rosanna came to Canada alone who blended well with her new environment and found her way by making new friends, hence created her own "new family".
-In her 20 years in Canada, she has grown her network and has served families with small children and elderly.
-Today, Rosanna is the founder of the Boomerpreneurs Network, Golden Years Expo and the annual celebration of women, 40 over Forty to honor and appreciate 40 women for their positive contribution to the community.
+Rosanna came to Canada alone, blended well with her new environment, and found her way by making new friends, hence created her own "new family".
+In her 20 years in Canada, she has grown her network and has served families with small children and the elderly.
+Today, Rosanna is the founder of the Boomerpreneurs Network, Golden Years Expo and the annual celebration of women, 40 over Forty, to honor and appreciate 40 women for their positive contribution to the community.

 To connect with Rosanna please find her on: